mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 {{<img src="design-non-goals.png" alt="Non-Goals: Redesign pages outside the checkout flow.
 The flow I care about is landing page > product page > checkout.
 We don’t want to completely break pages outside that flow, but we don’t need to improve their design as part of this effort." maxWidth="550px" hasBorder="true" caption="Excerpt from [project specification](tinypilot-redesign-spec.pdf) listing the blog as explicitly out of scope.">}}

 I pointed this out to WebAgency, and Isaac called me, embarrassed.
 He admitted that the designers went beyond just sketching.
-They were so excited about the project that they got carried away and designed more than they should have, but he was going to remove the hours they'd spent redesigning the blog.
+They were so excited about the project and got carried away, so he was going to remove the hours they'd spent redesigning the blog.

 ## The two-month holiday slowdown